babohhauru/Artifitial-Intelligence/README.md

 # Artifitial-Intelligence
-Code repository to the  FDU AI module
+Code repository for the  FDU AI module